Personal alarms are becoming a common method for enjoying greater peace of mind associated with independent living.

 Now that more people are reaching retirement age, the care sector is under greater pressure to provide elderly care services.
 This means fewer people – both old and young – are getting the planned treatments they need, and healthcare professionals are having to look for new ways to streamline services.

-Telecare services offer remote care for elderly and physically less able people.
+Telecare services offer remote care for elderly and less physically able people.
 They minimise pressure on core services and make it easier for older people to live in their own homes.
-Personal alarms are one of the most popular types of telecare system, and during the pandemic they played a key role in keeping vulnerable people safe.
+Personal alarms are one of the most popular types of telecare systems, and during the pandemic they played a key role in keeping vulnerable people safe.

-If you are interested in joining a personal alarm service, keep reading.
-This article explains everything you need to know, including how they work and the different types on offer.
+If you’re interested in a personal alarm for an elderly relative, keep reading.
+This article explains everything you need to know about pendant alarms, including how they work and the different types on offer, as well as the monitoring service that accompanies the wearable device.

 What is a personal alarm, and how do they work?

-Personal alarms are known by lots of different names – from medical alarms to elderly care systems.
+Personal alarms are known by lots of different names – from pendant alarms to elderly care systems and fall detection devices.
 They offer a fast and effective way for people who live alone to call for help and can significantly reduce the time it takes for someone to receive emergency care.
+The NHS recognises personal alarms and monitoring systems as a way to maintain safe independent living.

 Personal alarms usually feature two separate devices: a base unit and pendant alarm.
 The base unit features a small multi-network SIM that sends and receives data from your telecare provider, and the pendant contains a radio transmitter that lets the base unit know when the panic button has been activated.
 Together, the two devices allow the wearer to call for help from anywhere in their home or garden.

 People use personal alarms for lots of different reasons.
 Some use them because they are at risk of a fall or medical emergency, while others simply enjoy the security that comes with knowing help is nearby.
 Whatever your telecare needs, there’s something for everyone at SECOM CareTech.
-Our top-of-the-range devices are monitored by a fully accredited team of trained security professionals.
+Our top-of-the-range devices are monitored by a fully accredited team of trained security professionals so you can rest assured your loved one’s homecare independent living needs are always met.

 The pendant can be worn in both hot and cold water, perfect for keeping you safe while you bathe, and its 300-metre signal range is more than enough for most domestic settings.